AbrahamJulian/nilaidosenku/README.md

 - To-do:
   - ~~Card-based styling~~
-  - Take university list api from hipolabs
+  - Take university list api from hipolabs (In Progress)
-  - Create instagram like animation on hover
+  - Create instagram like animation on hover on the review cards
   - Create back-end